Last Updated on

 No one expects you to be happy about being unemployed.
 (Unless you actually are?)

-Rather than saying you’re unemployed, why not say you are “between jobs”, in a “transitional phase” or are taking time off for a “career break”, like The $76k Project does instead?
+Rather than saying you’re unemployed, why not say you are “between jobs”, in a “transitional phase” or are “taking time off for a career break” instead?

 It still tells people that you don’t have a job at the moment, but it almost sounds like it’s intentional.
 Or that you see your situation as a temporary opportunity to explore other options.

 Keep Things General